szolotykh/kinisi-motor-controller-firmware/commands.md

 - kp (double): Proportional constant of PID
 - ki (double): Integral constant of PID
 - kd (double): Derivative constant of PID
-- encoder_resolution (double): Encoder resolution in ticks per revolution.
-The value can not be negative or zero.
 - integral_limit (double): Integral limit of PID controller.
 The value can not be negative or zero.
 If the value is zero or negative, the integral limit is disabled.

 ### SET_PLATFORM_TARGET_VELOCITY (0x42)